thinkSRS/srsgui/docs/example.rst

 FourthTask
 -----------

-The fourth example is the climax of the examples series.
+The fourth example is the climax of the examples series (:ref:`screenshot <top-of-screen-capture-1>`).
 It uses `input_parameters` to change output frequency of the clock generator interactively, captures waveforms from the oscilloscope, calculates an FFT of the waveforms with numpy, and generates plots using 2 matplotlib figures.

 By adding the names of figures that you want to use in additional_figure_names, ``srsgui`` provides more figures to the task before it starts.